mathisdt/webuntis-fetcher/README.md

 This project can be configured to fetch the messages from any number of accounts, including any attachments, and send everything as email.
-And if a confirmation is required, it is given automatically when send the mail.
+And if a confirmation is required, it is given automatically when sending the mail.

 ## Installation